Iowa City & Davenport Drug Crimes Attorney

 Drug Offense Lawyer Serving Cedar Rapids, Quad City, Scott County & All of Eastern Iowa

 If you have been charged with a drug offense in eastern Iowa, choosing the right attorney can significantly impact your future and your freedom.
-Keegan, Tindal & Mason has the experience to make a difference in your case.
-Since 1992, we have been aggressively defending people charged with drug offenses.
+Keegan, Tindal & Jaeger has the experience to make a difference in your case.
+Since 1992, we have been aggressively defending people charged with drug offenses in the Iowa City, Cedar Rapids, and Davenport areas.
 We are here to help you.
 Call today to schedule your free consultation and get started planning your legal defense.

-We have successfully handled defense cases that include:
+We have successfully handled drug defense cases in Iowa that include:

 - Felony possession

 - Possession or delivery of marijuana, methamphetamine, crack cocaine, cocaine, and other street drugs

 - Possession of pseudoephedrine — a precursor to methamphetamine

 - Driver's license sanctions after a drug conviction

 Will I Lose My License If I am Convicted of a Drug Offense?